ruyiq/ruyiq.github.io/_pages/cv.md

 -	Orchestrated data integration into BI platforms, creating engaging visualizations and custom metrics, guiding decision-making by utilizing Campaign pacing reports and insights.
 -	Spearheaded quarterly business reviews (QBRs) and detailed marketing analyses for major clients, influencing key strategic decisions.
 -	Led advanced marketing science projects, including but not limited to Dupont Analysis, Incrementality, and Efficiency/Effectiveness, RFM Analysis to present findings to clients.
+- Implemented advertising pixels via Google Tag Manager, utilizing JavaScript expertise for precise data collection.
+- Oversaw ETL workflows, ensuring data integrity and quality, resulting in a 30% reduction in data discrepancies.
+- Innovated by devising custom metrics within the BI Platform, adding unique insights to enhance data-driven decisionmaking
--	Developed and utilized SQL queries for multiple clients to analyze ROAS, and CAC for marketing channels resulting in a 20% increase in marketing campaign efficiency through precise exploratory data analysis.
+- Developed and executed SQL queries, contributing to a 20% increase in campaign efficiency through precise data analysis.
--	Achieved an increase of 5% in ROI by modelling a Markov chain attribution to work with Google’s DDA model to attribute conversions to online sources using data from Google Analytics 360.
+- Improved operational processes and efficiency, leading to a 15% increase in team productivity and client satisfaction.
--	Collaborated closely with Marketing stakeholders and client service teams, providing quality insights for ad hoc requests and bolstering seamless operations.
+- Collaborated closely with campaign management and client service teams, providing timely assistance for ad hoc requests and bolstering seamless operations.
--	Assisted in MMM and MTA deployment, implementation and insights reporting for various e-commerce clients resulting in overall spend and ROAS efficiency.
 - Trained and mentored junior and senior team members, including full-time data analysts and a tag implementation intern, fostering professional development within the team.